omae26/Python/README.md

 To change a string, you must create a new string

 # Working with Numbers
+Under this I handled various operators, How to store numbers in a variable, How to convert a number into a string, and how to use various functions like abs(), pow() etc
 # Getting input from user

 # Building a simple calculator
 # Mad Libs Game
 # Lists in python